USPS Label Printer

 How Do I Print a Click-N-Ship Label?

-Once you have signed up with USPS.
+Once you have signed up with USPS Click-N-Ship.
 You need to follow the next instructions on creating a shipping label on the website.
-You should input necessary information such as:
+You should input the necessary information, such as:

 What Kind of Printer and Paper Should I Use to Print Click-N-Ship Labels?

-You can use a laser printer or any high-quality inkjet printer to print shipping labels.
+You can print shipping labels using a laser or any high-quality inkjet printer.

-For the paper, only use white or choose the type of paper with adhesives.
+Only use white paper to print these labels or buy self-adhesive labels.
 The recommended DPI for printing is 600.

 Where Can I Print USPS Shipping Labels?